Cleaning up your funding

 Guidance on ethical fundraising and sponsorship

 The breached planetary boundaries, particularly climate breakdown and biodiversity loss, are a direct result of human industrial activity.
-Companies have been given licence to extract resources, exploit people, pollute and destroy ecosystems in order to accumulate profit.
+Companies have been given licences to extract resources, exploit people, pollute and destroy ecosystems to accumulate profit.
 This licence is obtained through finance, law, politics, military force and through social acceptance.
-Fossil fuel companies in particular have known that their activities were having catastrophic consequences for decades but they have concealed the science and sown doubt, in order to escalate their harm and profit.
-They use sponsorship of culture, sport or education as a way to obtain social licence to continue their operations, to expand into new territories and to be seen as benign innovators.
+Fossil fuel companies in particular have known that their activities were having catastrophic consequences for decades but they have concealed the science and sown doubt so as to escalate their harm and profit.
+They use sponsorship of culture, sport or education as a means to obtain social licence to continue their operations, to expand into new territories and to be seen as benign innovators.

 The cultural sector has great power to disrupt this licence, to decouple social and cultural capital from destructive practices.
 This disruption can happen through direct creative activism, reimagining post-carbon and post-colonial models, and amplifying positive efforts at structural or systemic change.